-"Duffy was one of my first recruits and I always respected his work-ethic as a student-athlete," Jeter said.
-"He does a great job of relating to the players and the experience he gained as both a high school head coach and athletic director is invaluable.
+"Duffy was one of my first recruits and I always respected his work ethic as a student-athlete," Jeter said.
+"He does a great job of relating to the players and the experience he gained as both a high school head coach and athletics director is invaluable.
 He has worked hard to earn this opportunity, starting as a video coordinator, moving to basketball operations and getting a chance to be an assistant coach."

-In both of his stays at Wisconsin, Conroy was a part of the incredible success the Badgers enjoyed under Jeter and Ryan.
-Conroy was part of the Badgers' staff as they won back-to-back Big Ten regular-season titles for the first time in school history and advanced to the Sweet 16 in 2003.
+During his second stint at Wisconsin, Conroy coordinated the day-to-day operational aspects of the program, including travel and budgetary matters.
+In both of his stays in Madison, Conroy played a role in the success of the Wisconsin program, which claimed back-to-back Big Ten Conference regular-season titles for the first time in school history and advanced to the Sweet 16 in 2003.

-Then in 2004-05, Conroy was back on the staff as Wisconsin made a run to the Elite Eight of the NCAA Tournament.
-In all, the Badgers won 68 games in the three seasons Conroy worked at the school.
+After one year away from Wisconsin program, Conroy was on the staff in 2004-05 when the Badgers made a run to the Elite Eight.
+In all, Wisconsin won 68 games in the three seasons Conroy spent working for the program.

-Conroy played basketball at St. Ambrose University in Davenport, Iowa.
-A two-time all-conference performer and team captain, Conroy led St. Ambrose to three appearances in the NAIA Tournament.
-St. Ambrose won 20 games during his junior campaign and then 26 games during his senior season.
-That year, he averaged more than 10 points, five rebounds and four assists per game in earning honorable mention All-America honors.
-He finished his career with more than 1,000 points.
+Conroy had a successful playing career at St. Ambrose University in Davenport, Iowa.
+A two-time all-conference performer as well as a team captain, Conroy led St. Ambrose to three appearances in the NAIA Tournament.
+As a junior, he helped the Fighting Bees to a 20-win season, then led the squad to 26 victories one year later, when he averaged over 10 points, five rebounds and four assists per game en route to honorable mention All-America honors.
+He finished his career with 1,062 points and 408 assists.

-Conroy, who was born in Naperville, Ill., was an all-state football and basketball player at Davenport Assumption High School.
-And, Conroy comes from a college basketball family, as his brother, Ed, is the head coach at Tulane.
+Born in Naperville, Ill., Conroy was an all-state football and basketball player at Davenport Assumption High School in Davenport, Iowa.
+He comes from a basketball family, which also includes his brother Ed, who is the head coach at Tulane University.